 Section 13.5 OFFICIAL BONDS.

 All officers and employees of the city who receive, disburse, or are responsible for city funds, and such other appointed or elected officers and employees as the Board of Aldermen by ordinance may designate, shall, within such time after election or appointment as may be fixed by ordinance, and before entering upon the discharge of their duties, give bond to the city in such sums and with such sureties as shall be prescribed by ordinance, and subject to approval by the Board of Aldermen, but not less than $50,000, conditioned upon the faithful and proper performance of their duties and for the prompt accounting for and paying over to the city of all monies belonging to the city that may come into their hands.
 The city shall pay the premiums on all such bonds.
+If, at the time the officer, employee, or official would need to give bond, and the City holds an insurance policy that would otherwise fulfill the bond requirements herein, or established by the Board of Aldermen by ordinance, then the Board of Aldermen may waive this requirement.

+If such a bond is required, and the City has an insurance policy that covers the same risks, the Board of Aldermen may waive the bond requirement.